-As a leading international egg donation agency, Donor Nexus has helped patients from all over the world achieve their dreams!
+As an international egg donation agency, Donor Nexus has helped patients from all over the world achieve their dreams of parenthood!
 Many patients seek egg donation and embryo donation treatments in the United States because their local jurisdiction either limits or bans compensated egg donation.
 Our knowledge, expertise, and experience of international egg donation cycle coordination lends itself to optimal outcomes and an overall more positive experience for our intended parents.

 You can expect the entire process to take approximately 2-4 months from cycle confirmation to embryo transfer.

 Donor Nexus will help you schedule your initial consult with an HRC physician if you have not already established care with another fertility clinic.
 The HRC physician will review your medical history and order pretesting to be completed in your home country by either your general practitioner (GP) or gynecologist.
 Some pretests will need to be completed on specific days of your menstrual cycle.
-Once testing is completed, you will be put on the birth control pill in order to sync your cycle with the egg donor.
+Once testing is completed, you will be put on the birth control pill to sync your cycle with the egg donor.

 You can expect to have the following pretesting ordered by your physician:

 The physician will review your pretesting results and determine if you are cleared to move forward with the cycle.
 You will work with your nurse coordinator to determine specific cycle dates.
 At this time you can book flights and accommodation.

 *This step is only applicable for fresh egg donor cycles as frozen donor eggs have already completed screening.

 Donor Nexus adheres to the absolute highest egg donor screening standards in our industry.

 • Medical screening: The egg donor completes a comprehensive medical questionnaire and is interviewed and examined by a board-certified Reproductive Endocrinologist and Infertility subspecialist.
 The exam includes both a physical examination and ultrasound assessment of the uterus and ovaries.